-The has more threads than the .
-Both CPUs have one thread per physical core.
-The A6-6400K Dual-Core has one thread per physical core, whereas the A6-6400K Dual-Core uses hyperthreading, as it has 1 logical threads per physical core.
+The Core i7-2600 4-Core has 6 more threads than the APU A6-6400K Dual-Core.
+The APU A6-6400K Dual-Core has one thread per physical core, whereas the Core i7-2600 4-Core uses hyperthreading and has 2 logical threads per physical core.

 Multiple threads are useful for improving the performance of multi-threaded applications.
 Additional cores and their accompanying thread will always be beneficial for multi-threaded applications.
 Hyperthreading will be beneficial for applications optimized for it, but it may slow others down.
 For games, the number of threads is largely irrelevant, as long as you have at least 2 cores (preferably 4), and hyperthreading can sometimes even hit performance.

 More important for gaming than the number of cores and threads is the clock rate.
 Problematically, unless the two CPUs are from the same family, this can only serve as a general guide and nothing like an exact comparison, because the clock cycles per instruction (CPI) will vary so much.

 The APU A6-6400K Dual-Core and Core i7-2600 4-Core are not from the same family of CPUs, so their clock speeds are by no means directly comparable.
 Bear in mind, then, that while the APU A6-6400K Dual-Core has a 0.5 GHz faster frequency, this is not always an indicator that it will be superior in performance, despite frequency being crucial when trying to avoid GPU bottlenecking.
 In this case, however, the difference is enough that it possibly indicates the superiority of the Core i7-2600 4-Core.